JD Admission

 Applicant responsibility

-ASU Law reserves the right to withdraw an offer of admission if 1) the applicant fails to meet a seat deposit deadline, 2) the applicant reserves a seat in our entering class and submits a seat deposit or commits to enroll at another law school, 3) the applicant fails to maintain satisfactory academic performance for work in progress, 4) final transcripts fail to show the completion of courses and/or degrees required for admission, 5) the admissions decision was based on false, misleading, or incomplete information submitted by the applicant.
+ASU Law reserves the right to withdraw an offer of admission if 1) the applicant fails to meet a seat deposit deadline, if applicable, 2) the applicant reserves a seat in our entering class and submits a seat deposit or commits to enroll at another law school, 3) the applicant fails to maintain satisfactory academic performance for work in progress, 4) final transcripts fail to show the completion of courses and/or degrees required for admission, 5) the admissions decision was based on false, misleading, or incomplete information submitted by the applicant.
 ASU Law also reserves the right to require the applicant to submit additional information for any relevant matter.

 Final transcript